NEW ARRIVALS

 A really good idea shortly after moving into your new house is to take photos of the house both inside and outside including the garden (yard!).
 These pictures along with an inventory or notes made about the state of the house may prove useful at a later date if there is a dispute about damage or upkeep.

-You may be lucky enough to have the chance to buy some items from the officer you are taking over from, they will usually compile a list of items for sale and forward this to you or there is a BESA Sales and Wants Facebook page you can request to join when you sign up.
-This is where members post items from pushchairs to cars, kettles to bed frames, and it's a handy place to pick up items more cheaply than buying new.
+You may be able to buy some items from your predecessor, they may even compile a list of items for sale and forward this to you!
+If not, there is a BESA Sales and Wants Facebook page you can request to join when you sign up.
+This is where members post items from pushchairs to cars, kettles to bed frames, and it's a handy place to pick up items cheaper than buying new.

 Bedding

 Sizes differ from the UK, so you may wish to buy new bedding once in the US or check dimensions before you travel.
-Also the Americans tend to use ‘comforters’ with a sheet underneath which is more like quilt with the cover attached i.e not removable than our duvets.
-You can buy bedding bundles that include everything all in one or you can buy traditional UK style duvets and duvet covers (e.g. in IKEA) as although they are less common they are still used out here.
+Also the Americans tend to use ‘comforters' with a sheet underneath which is more like a quilt with its cover attached i.e not removable like our duvet covers.
+You can buy bedding bundles that include everything all in one, or you can buy traditional UK style duvets and duvet covers (e.g. in IKEA) as although they are less common, they are still used out here.

 UK Electrical items